thamugadi/powerpc-ofw-boot/README.md

 # powerpc-ofw-boot
 Boots through OpenFirmware.
-Produces a HFS+ disk image formatted with Apple Partition Map partition scheme, compatible with old PowerPC-based Macs.
+Produces a HFS+ disk image formatted with Apple Partition Map partition scheme, compatible with PowerPC-based Macs.

 Run it with QEMU :